bkammerling/ubuild-jekyll/wunder_collections/_apps/swobee.md

     operating and investments costs. '
 - screenshot: "/uploads/2021/06/02/app-dashboard-kevin-goebel.png"
   title: Swobbee App and operator dashboard for smooth swapping operations.
-  screenshot_description: 'Our APpp shows you the location of the nearest Swobbee
+  screenshot_description: 'Our App shows you the location of the nearest Swobbee station,
-    station, the availability of fully charged batteries, and allows the user to reserve the desired battery.
+    the availability of fully charged batteries, and allows the user to reserve the desired battery.
 Additionally, the Swobbee app provides valuable insights and analytics which help our customers to optimize their operations and utilize batteries efficiently and sustainably. '
 app_details:
 - detail_title: ''
   detail_content: "<em>*Additional fees may be charged</em>"